The top 10 getaways for fall colours in Ontario

 A visit to Dundas Peak and Hamilton's network of waterfalls is often done as a day trip from Toronto, but there's more than enough to see to justify an overnight stay.
 You can spend the day exploring the sights like Tews Falls, Spencer Gorge, Sherman Falls, and the Devil's Punchbowl, and then indulge in the city's culinary scene at night.

 You don't have to travel for hours and hours from Toronto to see incredible fall foliage.
 One of the most picturesque regions is just an hour away in the form of the Credit Valley.
-Once you check in at the Millcroft Inn, you can do mini trips to explore the Forks of the Credit, Belfountain, and the viewing area above the Cheltenham Badlands.
+Once you check in at the Millcroft Inn, you can do mini trips to explore the Forks of the Credit, Belfountain, and the newly opened Cheltenham Badlands.

 Viamede Resort has got fall covered in more ways than one.
 You can spend the day exploring the lovely landscape around Stoney Lake, including a drive up to the Gut Conservation Area (one of the most stunning areas for fall colours), before returning to eat a harvest-themed tasting menu built around local produce.